 This term can be used to describe either a product which has been infused with purified CBD isolate, or a product infused with a CBD-rich, full spectrum concentrate.
 If the ingredients include “CBD” or “CBD isolate,” then the product is not full spectrum.
 If it includes “CBD-rich hemp oil (or extract)” or “full spectrum CBD oil,” then obviously you’re getting a full spectrum product.

 Full spectrum CBD oil retains the original concentrations of cannabinoids and terpenes found in raw PCR hemp extract.
-Broad spectrum CBD oil, on the other hand, is made by combining CBD isolate and individual terpenes with an oil base.
-It is not made with natural CBD-rich extracts.
-The CBD and terpenes in so-called broad-spectrum oils have been stripped of their natural essence.
-Oftentimes, the terpenes used in these products are not even sourced from cannabis, but rather come from other, less-costly plant sources.
+Broad spectrum CBD oil, on the other hand, is made by combining CBD isolate and individual terpenes with an oil base, still delivering what it’s known as the “entourage effect”.
+The latter being THC free (vs. low THC levels in the Full spectrum).

 CBD oil can positively interact with the Endocannabinoid System (ECS).
 The ECS is one of the most important physiologic systems, involved in establishing and maintaining our overall health.
 Endocannabinoids and their receptors are found throughout the body.
 In each tissue, Cannabinoids perform different tasks, but always aim at the same goal: achieve Homeostasis.
 Homeostasis is a healthy state that is maintained by the constant adjustment of biochemical and physiological pathways.
 An example of homeostasis is the maintenance of a constant blood pressure in the human body through a series of fine adjustments in the normal range of function of the hormonal, neuromuscular, and cardiovascular systems.
 These adjustments allow the maintenance of blood pressure needed for body function despite environmental changes and changes in a person’s activity level and position.